faraz-saifullah/aragon-todo-app/DEV_NOTES.md

 ## Known Limitations

-1. **No Authentication**
+1. **window.confirm for Delete**
+   - Currently uses browser confirm dialog
+   - Should implement custom styled modal (identified in code review)

+2. **Limited Test Coverage**
+   - 9 tests covering API routes and service layer
-   - Would add NextAuth.js for production
+   - Would add component tests with React Testing Library for production
-   - Currently single-user application
+   - Would add E2E tests with Playwright

-2. **No Real-time Updates**
+3. **No Real-time Updates**
    - Updates are instant on same client
    - Multiple users need to refresh
    - Would use WebSockets for production

-3. **Basic Error Messages**
-   - Errors shown in console
-   - Would add toast notifications for production

 4. **No Drag & Drop**
    - Would use dnd-kit library
    - Requires additional complexity

-5. **No Tests**
+5. **No Optimistic UI Updates**
-   - Would add Jest + React Testing Library
-   - API routes would use Supertest
+   - UI waits for API response
+   - Could add for better perceived performance

 ## Production Checklist